hackforla/internship-website-design-system/README.md

 This design system is a project of _Hack for LA_.
 It helps teams customize and develop their websites and applications.
 This design system is meant to provide necessary web components and make them easy to customize.

+It runs on docker like so - 'docker run -p 8000:8000 mkdocs-site'

 ### Wiki
 For more information on contributing
 [Software Engineer Wiki](https://github.com/hackforla/internship/wiki/Software-Engineer)